Current

 Pfälzer Waldhütten

-This summer of 2022, we took over the management of two Palatinate forest huts !
-The forest hut culture of the Palatinate is part of the UNESCO World Heritage Site because it is unique in its kind.
-Most of the almost 80 huts have been around for almost 100 years, because at that time thousands of kilometers of hiking trails were created in the Palatinate Forest.
-The forest huts have a special place in the cheerful hearts of the Palatinate, which is why we say: It is not the path that is the destination, but the hut!
+This summer of 2022, we took over the management of a Palatinate forest hut !
+The Palatinate's forest hut culture is a UNESCO World Heritage Site because it is unique in its kind.
+Most of the nearly 80 huts have existed for almost 100 years, as thousands of kilometers of hiking trails were created in the Palatinate Forest during this time.
+The forest huts hold a special place in the hearts of the cheerful Palatinate people, which is why we say: It's not the journey that is the destination, but the hut!

-“Our” two huts are located near our winery and can actually only be reached on foot…
+“Our” hut is located near our winery and is actually only accessible on foot…

 Opening hours: